Frank0415/FTW/Readme.md

 git config --global user.email "<your jaccount>@sjtu.edu.cn"
 ```

-Generally you will not encounter any problems if you follow the instructions on the website, but if you do, you can refer to the following steps, which is a clone of the SilverFocs guide on setting up.
+Generally you will not encounter any problems if you follow the instructions on the website, but if you do, you can refer to the following steps, which is a clone of the guide on setting up.

 <details close>